Advanced Practicum Student

 Approach to therapy

-Mr. Samost’s approach to therapy is person-centered and integrative, meaning he identifies and combines components of different evidence-based treatments to best meet his clients’ personal needs.
-He uses several evidence-based treatment modalities, including: Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), motivational interviewing, and Core Conflictual Relationship Theme (CCRT) psychodynamic therapy.
-He grounds all of his work in critical intersectional theory and emphasizes respecting and understanding the impact of different intersecting identities on an individual’s experience.
+Mr. Samost’s approach to therapy is person-centered and integrative.
+He identifies and combines components of evidence-based treatments to best meet his client's needs, including Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), motivational interviewing, and Core Conflictual Relationship Theme (CCRT) psychodynamic therapy.
+He grounds all of his work in critical intersectional theory and emphasizes respecting and understanding the impact of different intersecting identities on an individual’s lived experience.
 Additionally, Mr. Samost is a proud nerd (anime, video games, comic books, board games etc.) and, when relevant, welcomes clients’ nerdy identities and interests into the therapeutic process.

 license, Education + certifications